thebaysix/oedipus/strategy/oedipus_product_market_business.md

 ---

 ## **Comparison to Existing Tools**
 - **Weights & Biases (W&B):** Great for training-time experiment tracking, but not designed for post-deployment LLM/agent evaluation.
-Oedipus complements W&B by focusing on outputs, traces, and human annotations.
+Oedipus complements W&B by focusing on completions, traces, and human annotations.
 - **Tableau/BI tools:** Flexible for visualization but lack domain-specific metrics, schema support, or agent observability.
 Oedipus solves the “AI-native” evaluation problem.
 - **Custom scripts/notebooks:** Ubiquitous but costly to maintain, error-prone, and non-standardized.
 Oedipus replaces them with an opinionated but flexible infra layer.